 Comparisons between the two sets of results were then performed to emphasise both similar and unique contributions to the integration question.
 This process finally created a summary of unified findings of the two data sets.
 In this step, the range of findings relevant to the research question was broadened to ensure completeness in perspective and in the ways in which a theme was characterised (Farmer et al., 2006).
 Based on the convergence assessment, it is evident that there are many theme areas and quotes in which the two data sets agreed and confirmed core findings.
 The patient interview data generally added contextual factors to the integrated findings, which were not explored in the doctor surveys.
 For example, the slow process of making a referral from local family doctors or long delays as processing through the system was identified in the patient interviews, but not documented in the survey data.
 This is partly because the surveys did not aim at these organisational issues due to the limited length of the questionnaires, and probably these issues are not easy to quantify.

 Another contextual factor revealed in the interviews was patients’ perspectives on the desired quality of local palliative care service.
-They wanted local healthcare teams become more competent and enthusiastic about care provision.
+They wanted local healthcare teams to become more competent and enthusiastic about care provision.
 In addition, supplies of essential drugs and facilities at CHS level become more sufficient.
 With regards to doctors’ views, 7/ 22 comments from the post-workshop questionnaires with local family doctors suggested a simplicity of the procedures for the supply and prescribing of morphine.
 Analysed together, the interviews and surveys confirm the overall willingness in both parties for a more comprehensive palliative care service in the community.
 Thus, each data set on its own provides part of the story for the research question.
 However, taken together, they contribute to a higher level of analysis and a broader understanding of the research question.
 The contextual factors identified in the doctor data were improvements in knowledge and confidence in practice palliative care in their workplace, referring more often to clinical guidance and willingness to reduce in complicated procedures requested for prescribing morphine.
 In the interview data, these factors were the patients’ satisfaction with the care from trained family doctors and their desires for better quality in local palliative care services at CHSs.

 Table 8.2 Convergence coding matrix for contextual factors.